CheatBreaker/CheatBreakerAPI/README.md

 ### Waypoints

-If the client receives the server rule `(CBPacketServerRule)` "serverHandlesWaypoints" as true, the client will not store waypoints in its file system, but instead send waypoint creations/removals and updates to the server.
+If the client receives the server rule _(CBPacketServerRule)_ `serverHandlesWaypoints` as true, the client will not store waypoints in its file system, but instead send waypoint creations/removals and updates to the server.